 Over the past decade, this evolution had blurred the stages of venture funding, but clarity is starting to develop at the start of the Intelligence Era.
 Here are the new definitions of each stage of investment.

 This brings a change in the expectations of investors.
 We are seeing investors outright ignore SaaS companies with solid traction in favor of companies that have a strategic position in the market granted by their ‘intelligent’ software.
-See our article, “Growing up in the intelligence era,” for more about how to sequence fundraising, product development and data strategy in the intelligence era.
+See our article, “,” for more about how to sequence fundraising, product development and data strategy in the intelligence era.